107356019/Launch-Your-MySQL-Database/README.md

 ## Scenario
 This lab builds on the [previous](https://github.com/ecloudvalley/Launch-an-Amazon-EC2-in-LAMP-Environment) lab.
 It walks you through launching an Amazon Relation Database Service ([Amazon RDS](https://aws.amazon.com/rds/)) DB instance.
 You will configure the LAMP server that you previously created to use Amazon RDS for its relational database management system needs.
 This lab is designed to connect DB instance through a web service phpMyAdmin.

-You will build the following infrastructure:
+You will build the following architecture:

 ![1.png](/images/1.png)